 Functional Morphology and Locomotion of the Stem Amniote Orobates pabsti

 In this project we first prepared a 3D digital reconstruction of the early tetrapod Orobates pabsti (see photo).
 Next, we used intensive analysis of modern sprawling tetrapods to inform the reconstruction of locomotor characteristics of the fossil.
-In an innovative approach we are currently using a whole-body animation to find plausible combinations of kinematic parameters.
-These will finally be tested using a bio-informed robot (in collaborative work).
+In an innovative approach we are currently using a whole-body animation to find plausible combinations of kinematic parameters (in collaboration with experts for 3D animation).
+These will finally be tested using a bio-informed robot (in collaboration with roboticists).
 There is also an exhibition showing details of the research project.

 Funding from the Volkswagen Foundation and the Daimler and Benz Foundation